kapoko/kasperkoman/README.md

 ### Production

+Note that without configuration most of these steps won't work because you need access to my docker account.

+- Build the images by running `make build-all`.
-Run `make` to copy docker-compose.prod.yml to server.
-Fill in the `.env` file on the server.
-Run `docker-compose up`.
+- Run `make deploy` to copy `docker-compose.prod.yml` and `.env-example` to server.
+- Copy `.env-example to `.env` on server and fill it in.
+- Run `docker-compose up` on the server.